panoptesDev/Safecoin/docs/src/running-validator/validator-start.md

 By default the validator will dynamically select available network ports in the 8000-10000 range, and may be overridden with `--dynamic-port-range`.
-For example, `safecoin-validator --dynamic-port-range 11000-11010 ...` will restrict the validator to ports 11000-11010.
+For example, `panoptis-validator --dynamic-port-range 11000-11010 ...` will restrict the validator to ports 11000-11010.

 ### Limiting ledger size to conserve disk space